 - Accommodation facilities include a security safe, air-con and a western toilet and shower.

-- Food is provided throughout the project.
+- Food is provided throughout the project and you should expect a typically vegetarian diet.

 - You will get lots of opportunities to try authentic, delicious Indian cuisine.